XRPLF/xrpl-dev-portal/content/concepts/interoperability/intro-to-evm-sidechain.md

 ## Interoperability Using the EVM Sidechain

-The EVM sidechain is directly connected to XRP Ledger through the XRP Ledger bridge ([https://bridge.devnet.xrpl.](https://bridge.devnet.xrpl.org/).
-Through this bridge component, you can move your XRP to the EVM Sidechain and use its features.
+The EVM sidechain is directly connected to XRP Ledger through the XRP Ledger bridge (<https://bridge.devnet.xrpl.org/>).
+Through this bridge, you can move your XRP to the EVM Sidechain and use its features.

 ## See Also